Approx. Time Difference

 In order to keep informed of program changes, update MyEAP with any changes to your contact information.

-Failure to arrive before the Official Start Date is cause for dismissal from the program.
+Failure to arrive before the Official Start Date is cause for dismissal from the program (Student Agreement, Section 10).
 More detailed arrival information and directions to the check-in point are provided in the UCEAP Pre-Departure Checklist online.

 If you plan to arrive in Singapore early you will need to make your own hotel reservations.
 UCEAP cannot make arrangements for you to move into the dormitory earlier than the established move-in date.